moghees-mav/excel-automation-tool/README.md

 # excel-automation-tool
-it is a proof of skill project
+it is a proof of skill project.

 A Python tool that cleans raw Excel data and generates automated summary reports for small business workflows this tool will
 - reads excel file